binarynonsense/bn-blog/_posts/2016-05-21-micro-review-wallace-gromit-adventures-pc.md

 - game-reviews
 ---

 <p>An easy but charming episodic point-and-click graphic adventure.
-Telltale really managed to capture the humor and visual style of the films... it's a little sad that they didn't make any more episodes and, even worse, that they aren't making this type of games any more.</p>
+Telltale really managed to capture the humor and visual style of the films... it's a little sad that they didn't make any more episodes (there are just 4) and, even worse, that they aren't making this type of games any more.</p>

 ![screenshot]({{ site.baseurl }}/images/posts/wallacegromit_01.jpg)